An Overview of Out of Hours Benchmark (2008-2012)

 The first round of the benchmark was completed in March 2009 by the Primary Care Foundation and involved 63 different services measured on a wide range of performance indicators, ranging from cost, to quality, outcomes, productivity and patient experience.
 The second benchmark was completed in November 2009, involving 90 services and including a patient experience questionnaire returned by almost 10,000 recent service users across England, carried out by CFEP UK Surveys.
 The third benchmark, launched in November 2010, looked for the first time at peak demand for services during Christmas 2009 and New Year 2010, rather than ‘normal’ demand, focusing on a narrower series of performance measures.
 The fourth benchmark again looked at performance across the full range of indicators, including patient experience and was completed in April 2012.
 For the first time, headline results were openly available on this website.

-The benchmark has now been up and running for four years, and two thirds of commissioners across England made separate decisions to buy into this service.
-Commissioners understand that this type of information is the currency for effective commissioning of urgent care.
-There is already evidence that the benchmark is a powerful catalyst for action and there are good examples of how it has led to changes in the way services are delivered and significant improvements in patient care.
+The benchmark was up and running for four years, and, at its peak, two thirds of commissioners across England made separate decisions to buy into this service.
+Commissioners understood that this type of information is the currency for effective commissioning of urgent care.
+There was clear evidence that the benchmark served as a powerful catalyst for action and there were good examples of how it led to changes in the way services were delivered and significant improvements in patient care.